 Using a style guide

 In most instances, I edit to the Style manual: for authors, editors and printers (6th edn), which is the required style guide for Australian Government publications and is preferred by many Australian publishers.
-I can also copy edit according to your house style or a required style guide.
-This may be particularly important for academic papers, journal articles or corporate documents.
+I can also copy edit according to your house style or a required style guide, such as APA6, Harvard, AGLC, IEEE or Chicago.
+This may be particularly important if you are preparing an academic paper, journal article or corporate document.

 Alternatively, I can create a style sheet specifically for your document, which records the decisions made about treatment of, for example, capitalisation, hyphenation, quotation marks, numerical values, abbreviations and specialist terms used.
 A style sheet is a useful reference for others working on your document and can help prevent errors creeping in during typesetting and proofreading.